-- All C++ code is stored in the cpp folder at the root of the repository, with subdirectories corresponding to each module (e.g. cpp/locality). - Python code is stored in the freud folder at the root of the repository. - C++ code is exposed to Python using Cython code contained in pxd files with the following convention: freud/ MODULENAME.pxd (note the preceding underscore). - The core Cython code for modules is contained in freud/MODULENAME.pyx (no underscore). - Generated Cython C++ code (e.g. freud/MODULENAME.cpp) should not be committed during development.
-These files are updated only at release time.

-- If a Cython module contains code that must be imported into other Cython modules (such as the freud.box.
+- All C++ code is stored in the cpp folder at the root of the repository, with subdirectories corresponding to each module (e.g. cpp/locality). - Python code is stored in the freud folder at the root of the repository. - C++ code is exposed to Python using Cython code contained in pxd files with the following convention: freud/\MODULENAME.pxd (note the preceding underscore). - The core Cython code for modules is contained in freud/MODULENAME.pyx (no underscore). - Generated Cython C++ code (e.g. freud/MODULENAME.cxx) should not be committed during development.
+These files are generated using Cython when building from source, and are unnecessary when installing compiled binaries. - If a Cython module contains code that must be imported into other Cython modules (such as the freud.box.
 Box class), the pyx file must be accompanied by a pxd file with the same name: freud/MODULENAME.pxd (distinguished from pxd files used to expose C++ code by the lack of a preceding underscore).
-For more information on how pxd files work, see the Cython documentation. - All tests in freud are based on the Python standard unittest library and are contained in the tests folder.
-Test files are named by the convention tests/test_MODULENAME_CLASSNAME.py. - Benchmarks for freud are contained in the benchmarks directory and are named analogously to tests: benchmarks/benchmark_MODULENAME_CLASSNAME.py.
+For more information on how pxd files work, see the Cython documentation. - All tests in freud are based on the Python pytest library and are contained in the tests folder.
+Test files are named by the convention tests/test\MODULENAME\CLASSNAME.py. - Benchmarks for freud are contained in the benchmarks directory and are named analogously to tests: benchmarks/benchmark\MODULENAME\CLASSNAME.py.